 Today, there are over 35 million Christians in India both Catholic and non-Catholic, with the maximum number in Kerala.
 In Tamil Nadu, Missionaries such as Roberto de Nobili, also known as Thaththuva Bothagar, Constanzo Beschi / Constantine Joseph Beschi, also known as Veeramaa Munivar, Bartholomaeus Ziegenbalg, Robert Caldwell, George Uglow Pope, Christian Friedrich Schwartz, et al won the heart of local people while on their missionary work.
 All of them gave importance to education and job-related skills and never indulged in forced conversion of the natives.

 Indian Christians, depending on the place where they live too have neither given up their roots nor their family traditions that have very strong Indian flavor.
-Being true to their religion, they celebrate weddings, Christian festivals, etc without compromising on their dress code and Indian legacy.
+Being true to their religion, they celebrate weddings, Christian festivals, etc without compromising on their dress code and Indian legacy and culture.